samsquire/ideas5/README.md

 Working with other people is like working with synchronized gears.

-# 656. Desired interactions - Fuzz
+# 656. Desired interactions - Fuzz explosion

+Expression parsing in programming is limited in what it can express.
+We can handle higher forms of expression.

+Functional programming is similarly limited.

 # 657. Compositor API